bcgov/met-public/DEVELOPMENT.md

 ```

 Manually upgrading the database:
-_This wil also create some default data for the app if it does not exist_
+_This will also create some default data for the app if it does not exist_

 ```
 make db